Xceptance/xlt-documentation/content/en/xlt/load-testing/Manual/450-test-suites.md

     ├── classes
     └── results
 ```
 * **config** contains all [test settings]({{< relref "480-test-suite-configuration" >}}) files.
 The only file that is mandatory is `log4j.properties`, but usually there will be several property files containing test settings.
-XLT will look for all properties in this directory by default, but the location may be overridden by the system property `com.xceptance.xlt.configDir` and, alternatively, the environment variable `XLT_CONFIG_DIR`, which both allow to specify the configuration directory to use (system property takes precedence; the directory location is required to be within the test suite in any case).
+XLT will look for all properties in this directory by default, but the location may be overridden by the system property `com.xceptance.xlt.configDir` and, alternatively, the environment variable `XLT_CONFIG_DIR`, which both make it possible to specify the configuration directory to use (system property takes precedence; the directory location is required to be within the test suite in any case).
 * test data lives in **data** - this is the default location for data files that are used by the DataProvider classes, but it can be overridden by the property `com.xceptance.xlt.data.directory`.
 * **lib** contains custom jars if needed.
 Make sure that everything you need is part of your suite - what is not in your suite is not uploaded, and neither the MC nor the AC run any dependency checks.
 If a Maven setup is used, make sure all libs are pulled into this folder of your suite during the build process.
 (XLT will also find libraries in `<test-suite>/target/dependency`.)
 * **src** contains the Java source code aka the JUnit tests cases.
 The location of these files inside your testsuite is basically up to you and might depend on the used build tool.
 Read on below to learn more about recommended code structure.
 * **classes** contains compiled Java classes.
 The name and location might be dependent on the used build tool - XLT supports several locations: `./classes`, `./bin`, `./target/classes` or `./target/test-classes`.
 * **results** is a container for XLT to write all results data (logs, measurements, result browsers) into.
 The default location is `./results`, but this may be overridden by the property `com.xceptance.xlt.result-dir` (location is required to be within the test suite).

 ## Code Structuring Recommendations